 3475 Daniel Bridge Rd.
 SW, Conyers

-We participated in the Saturday camp.
+Recently, I took my seven-year-old twin boys to visit Linda’s Riding School, where the owner and president (Linda!), tailored a riding program to meet our needs and skills level.
+We participated in the Saturday camp, a three-hour program that includes bridling, saddling and grooming, a riding lesson, and a trail ride.
 This takes place each weekend, and helmets are provided for all participants.
 My children were excited to be in the saddle for a second time, and felt comfortable with their horses.
 But when it was time to head out on the ride, we decided to hold off on the trail ride in favor of more riding lesson time in the ring.
 Linda was easygoing about our choice; she highly recommends that new riders take a few lessons to build up skills necessary to go out on the trails.
 In the lesson, the boys learned to mount and dismount, basic commands, and how to control the horse.
 They got so comfortable with their horses Foxy and Annie and the tranquil ranch environment that when it was time to leave they both asked, “Mom, can we come back tomorrow?”

 What parents like: Usually I’m multi-tasking, but here you slow down.
 Your only goal is to connect with your horse, your family, and nature.

 What kids like: They loved everything about the stables.
 They want their next birthday party there with all their friends horseback riding.

 Costs: Ages 7 and older.
 Trail rides, $40 and up

 My friends and I rounded up our elementary school-age cowboy wannabees and headed up I-75 for a horseback riding adventure.